CompuTec/computec-docs/docs/wms/user-guide/transactions/new-stock-counting/plugin-installation.md

 ![Choose Jobs](./media/jobs-choosing.webp)

-### Jobs available in the CompuTec WMS plugin in AppEngine
+### Jobs available in the CompuTec WMS plugin in CompuTec AppEngine

 Each of them has to be activated to work correctly.